 The main downside with CDs is that you can't easily access your money once you've deposited it.
 The fee you pay for an early withdrawal may wipe out any money you've earned, and in some cases, it could cost you some of your principal.

 For example, if you haven't earned $25 in interest with your Wells Fargo CD and have to make a withdrawal, you'll end up losing money.
 You basically paid them to hold your money when you could've just kept it in a savings account for $Free.99.

 Although CDs offer better rates than most traditional checking and savings accounts, their rates are still low compared to other investments like stocks and bonds.
 Of course, there's more risk involved with stocks and bonds, but there are still plenty of safe-enough options that make investing your money there worth it.

 Simply put, inflation is the steady increase in prices of seemingly every damn thing.
-If you put your money into a long-term CD (say, 5–10 years), there's a slight chance that the interest rate you earn will lag behind the rate of inflation.
+If you put your money into a long-term CD—say, 5–10 years—there's a slight chance that the interest rate you earn will lag behind the rate of inflation.
 If your CD offers 1.5% in interest and inflation increases by 2% during that time, you essentially hustled backward.
-You might have not technically lost money, but the purchasing power of it is less than when you first deposited it—which defeats the purpose.
+You might have not technically lost money, but the purchasing power is less than when you first deposited it—which defeats the purpose.

 The Purpose of Certificates of Deposit

 Instead of putting a lot of money into a long-term CD, choose multiple shorter-term CDs with varying maturity dates.
-This will give you a consistent flow of income that you can count on, and it occasionally frees up your money so you can use it for more lucrative opportunities.
+This will give you a consistent flow of income that you can count on, and it occasionally frees up your money to use it for more lucrative opportunities.